everydayhero/react-widgets/src/docs.md

 Set to `0` by default.

 `onLoad` (function)<br>
 Function to call when data loaded.
-Passes endpoint resonse data as the first parameter.
+Passes endpoint response data as the first parameter.

 `backgroundColor` (string)<br>
 Accepts a CSS color value.
 Not set by default.